 Notably known for wealthiest average income per household, but what about the scenery?

 Hardest part is finding one of the 2 parking lots.
 Excellent views and easy access.
+There is a path winding between the golden fields and the housing development winding up from Bollinger Canyon road directly to this Park!

 It is off Windemere Road in San Ramon, over looking Dublin.